Did you encounter “unfortunately, contacts has stopped” error on Android? Is the same error irritating you continuously and willing to fix it?

 - First, open Settings and tap on About Phone

 - Then, click on the Software Update option to check if there is any update available for your device.
-If any, then click on Download and install button
+If any, then click on the Download and Install button

 After updating your device, hope your issues will be solved.